IMPORTANT PROPANE SAFETY INFORMATION FOR YOU AND YOUR FAMILY

 What Happens If I Run Out Of Propane?

-When you run out of propane and your tank is empty, the pilot light for each appliance or service that runs on propane will be outed, which is extremely dangerous.
+If you run out of propane and your tank is empty, the pilot light for each propane-powered appliance or service will be outed, which is extremely dangerous.
 If one of the valves or gas lines for an appliance remains open, a leak can happen whenever your system is refilled with propane.
-This is why we tell customers to close all valves when you run out of propane, and give us a call for a leak check, refill, and system restart.
+This is why we tell customers to close all valves when you run out of propane and give us a call for a leak check, refill, and system restart.

 How Can I Prepare For Severe Weather?